AnnMarieW/dash-bootstrap-templates/README.md

 the themes are updated in the "`store`" component.
 The themes in the switch may be updated in a callback by changing the theme urls in the "`store`" component.

+- param: `switch_props` A dictionary of properties passed into the dbc.Switch component.
 - param: `themes` A list of two urls for the external stylesheets.
-The default is `[dbc.themes.CYBORG, dbc.themes.BOOTSTRAP]`.
 - param: `icons`  A dict of the icons to the left and right of the switch.
 The default is
   `{"left" :"fa fa-moon", "right" :"fa fa-sun"}`.
 - param: `aio_id` The All-in-One component ID used to generate component's dictionary IDs.